 MSW program mission

-The central mission of the Master of Social Work Program is the preparation of students for advanced social work practice and leadership in the areas of direct and community practice.
+The central mission of the Master of Social Work program is the preparation of students for advanced social work practice and leadership in the following areas: Clinical Mental Health; Community Practice; Families and Children; Health, Disability and Aging.

-The curriculum is grounded in the principle that a just society is one that provides for the basic human needs of all citizens and that all persons should have equal opportunities to share in society’s social, political, and economic goods.
-In developing the curriculum the program places particular importance on preparing social work professionals (in such roles as case managers, policy analysts, clinicians, and community organizers) to have a practical understanding of how power and privilege, and their opposites, shape the roles that all of us play in society.
+The curriculum is grounded in a person-in-environment construct, as well as the history, values, ethics, research and knowledge base of the profession.
+In addition, the curriculum rests on the principle that a just society is one that provides for the basic human needs of all citizens and that all persons should have equal opportunities to share in society’s social, political, and economic goods.
+In developing the curriculum, the program places particular importance on preparing social work professionals (in such roles as case managers, policy analysts, clinicians, and community organizers) to have a practical understanding of how power and privilege, and their opposites, shape the roles that all of us play in society.
 Also, as a reflection of this commitment, we strive to create a learning environment that is diverse in all aspects.
-Further we use this environment to help all students develop the sensitivity and skills necessary to work effectively in diverse communities.
+Further, we use this environment to help all students develop the sensitivity and skills necessary to work effectively in diverse communities.

 The following goals for the MSW program are derived from its mission: